 Read more

-...the distractions inherent in large group settings and providing individual attention.
+...narrowing the focus of the student away from the distractions inherent in large group settings and providing individual attention.
 I obtained my arts education from private classes in music, and visual arts, from American Universities in Europe and reputed International institutions.
 I hold a B.A. and an MFA in Arts, Communications and Certificates in Performance.
 I tutor in French and Spanish languages, arts and literature.
 I believe in the power of self-confidence and motivation.
-Feeling supported by your tutor and believing you can...
+Feeling...

 Read more